Capability guide

 2. Check the current browser before assuming that one successful audio task implies all the others.

-3. Use safer route-specific fallbacks when the exact target format is not confirmed locally.
+3. Use supported alternatives when the exact target format is not confirmed locally.

 Benefits

-A guide to browser-native audio support, decode constraints, MediaRecorder limits, and why route-level honesty matters.
+A guide to browser audio support, decode constraints, MediaRecorder limits, and why page-level checks matter.

-Once you see the support model clearly, it becomes easier to choose between inspect, trim, convert, compress, and batch routes.
+Once you see the support model clearly, it becomes easier to choose between inspect, trim, convert, compress, and batch pages.

 Turns limits into trust signals

-A route that explains where it stops is more useful than one that hides the limit until after you import the file.
+A page that explains where it stops is more useful than one that hides the limit until after you import the file.

 Protects time on real work

-Reading the support picture early helps you switch browsers, switch formats, or pick a safer fallback before you waste effort.
+Reading the support picture early helps you switch browsers, switch formats, or pick a supported output before you waste effort.

 Tradeoffs